 If a turtle fails to warm up its body and senses any shrinking in the surrounding temperature, it may well start a hibernation or brumation to survive.

 Survival chance even without food also varies widely from species to species.
 For instance, an Asian box turtle may live weeks without proper food.
-But this may seem insufficient when you will get to know that Red Eared Slider turtles can go months without any sorts of food.
+But this may seem insufficient when you will get to know that Red Eared Slider turtles can go months without any sort of food.
 However, both species need to drink water regularly.

 Likewise, the human age of a turtle will determine how long it can live without food.
 Hatchlings, as well as juveniles, require more food since these babies grow faster and need a higher amount of protein.
-But the adult turtles need less food since these are already grown up and have better resilience against external affairs.
+But the adult turtles need less food since they are already grown up and have better resilience against external affairs.